DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 ![Epsilon Greedy](eg.png)

-We can also get the visualization for the first 100 visitors, which shows that the first bandit, the a 0.66 win rate, jumped ahead early:
+We can also get the visualization for the first 100 visitors, which shows that the third bandit, the a 0.67 win rate, jumped ahead early:

 ```python
 plot_history(history=eg.history, prob_true=eg.prob_true, k=100)